 Another good idea is to put together a first aid kit with bandages, pain relievers, antihistamines, and any over-the-counter medication you might need.
 Here’s my list of basic medicines and supplements – both brand names and generics:

-• Pepto Bismol (this specific brand is not available worldwide, and having it in my suitcase has been incredibly helpful specially in South East Asia – I carry the tablet version)
+- Pepto Bismol (Chewable Tablets for Nausea, Heartburn, Indigestion, Upset Stomach, etc –this specific brand is not available worldwide, and having it in my suitcase has been incredibly helpful specially in South East Asia – I carry the tablet version)

 I’ve definitely had to restock on the way, but having them around at the moment I need them has been much better than dealing with a fever and having to go to the pharmacy, try to communicate, understand what they’re saying, see if they specifically have the brand I want, research the generic, translate it, make sure it’s the right medicine, etc…